rabbitmq/shu/DESIGN.md

 precomputed at open time and stored in `#cfg.field_map` for O(1) lookup by name.

+### File Format Versioning

+The file header includes a 16-bit version field.
+The current version is 1.
+On open, the version is validated; files with a different version are rejected with `{error, {unsupported_version, Version}}`.

+This allows for future format evolution:
+- **Version 1**: Current format (CRC on WAL entries, atomically truncated WAL).
+- **Future versions**: Can introduce new features (e.g., compression, different compaction strategy) without risking silent corruption of old files.

+To upgrade a file format, use the `migrate/2` API to rewrite data into a new file with the target format version.

 ### Frequency

 - **`low`** -- written infrequently, durability required.
 Written directly to